-When starting Cuddles Academy Childcare, you will recieve a list of items you need to supply for your child.
-Typically this list is: change of clothes, clean bottles, diapers, wipes, and diaper cream.
-Check out Cuddles Academy Welcome Information for a full list of items that will help with the transition.
+When starting Cuddles Academy Childcare, you will receive a list of items you need to supply for your child.
+Depending on your child's age and needs this list typically includes: change of clothes, diapers, wipes, diaper cream, clean bottles, and formula/breast milk.
+Check out Cuddles Academy Welcome Information for more information about items that will help with the transition.

 My child cries when I leave in the morning...How can I support him/her?

 Transitions can be confusing for a little one.
 Children are still learning the concept of time (how long will you be gone?) and object permanence (where do you go when I can't see you?).